 For more information about veterans education benefits, see the Veterans Education Benefits section and the VA website at www.gibill.va.gov.
-You can also contact the Veterans Resource Office, located at the Career Services Center in the Center for Business and Industry, Room C1-34, for more information and services to help you achieve your goals at the College.
+You can also contact the Veterans Resource Office, located at the Student Life Center in the Winnet Student Life Building, Room S1-19, for more information and services to help you achieve your goals at the College.
 For more information, email vro@ccp.edu.